EugeneSunrise/ForzaHorizon4And5FastFix/README.md

 3. Press CAPSLOCK (to kill the explorer) .
 4. If you want to ALT-TAB, press ALT + HOME (to restart the explorer).
 5. Enjoy!
+6. !!!
+WARNING !!!
+If FORZA crashed by itself, then you need to restart your computer, otherwise the hotkeys will not work (Restart explorer = forza will close)!!!

 </p>
 <h2></h2>
 <h3 align="center">RU:</h3>